 “My fitness app is designed to streamline your workouts in just 30 minutes a day.
 I offer both home and gym programs that will help you burn fat, define your midsection, and get stronger every single day.
-Link in bio to sign up for my app for just $1!”
+Link in bio to sign up for my app.
+Try 7 days for FREE!”

 Your call-to-action (CTA) must communicate a clear and direct step your customers can take to solve their problems.
 When you create the right kind of CTA, a potential customer will be moved to engage with your brand and make a purchase.

 Here are some great CTA examples to add to your messaging that are known to convert sales:

 It’s not enough to give potential customers a reason to do business with you — you must also clearly show potential customers the cost of not doing business with you.

 Create a sense of FOMO to let customers know what they’ll miss out on by not signing up for your app.

 Don’t miss out on the opportunity to train with me.
 Get 7 days FREE!

 Struggling with _____?
 I’ve got the solution.
 Sign up for my app for just $8.33/month!

 Stop making excuses and start building a better you TODAY!
 You’ll be glad you did a year from now.
 Train with me — try 7 days free!

 To really drive the messaging home, explain to potential customers just how your brand can change their lives for the better.